Conference programme

 13:00-14:00Lunch

-14:00-14:30 Lecture „Blinatumomab in the Treatment of Acute Lymphoblastic Leukemia“ - Anita Rijneveld, Netherlands
+14:00-14:30 Lecture „Blinatumomab in the Treatment of Acute Lymphoblastic Leukaemia“ - Anita Rijneveld, Netherlands

 14:30-14:50 „Lithuanian experience of treatment with blinatumomab“ - Goda Vaitkevičienė, Lithuania